Five of the best winter walks in Devon

 Two Bridges to Wistman’s Wood

-For an unforgettable Dartmoor winter walk, begin at the Two Bridges Hotel, where limited parking is available (arriving early is recommended).
+For an unforgettable Dartmoor winter walk you can begin at the Two Bridges Hotel.
+Arrive early to bag yourself a parking spot!

 In winter, Wistman’s Wood feels especially magical, with twisted trees, moss-covered boulders and drifting mist creating an otherworldly scene.